stevenbeales/fibro-friend/README.md

 See the [Contribution Guidelines](https://github.com/stevenbeales/fibro-friend/blob/master/CONTRIBUTING.md)

 This project is intended to be a space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

-## Deployment

-The project may be deployed to Heroku.
-Full details of this deployment are beyond the scope of this README.
-The ./Procfile configuration file exists to support the Heroku deployment (Heroku16).